-- 1.11.
+- 1.13.
 The Board has delegated the day-to-day management of Qube's business to the Managing Director and management.
 The Managing Director and management regularly report to the Board to enable the directors to discharge their duties.
-Management and key staff performance is regularly reviewed. - 1.12.
+Management and key staff performance is regularly reviewed. - 1.14.
+On 1 July 2016, Qube created the position of Chief Operating Officer.
+The role of the Chief Operating Officer includes supervision of the integration of Qube's operating divisions, Logistics and Ports and Bulk Divisions to drive synergies and consistent business practices, as well as to act as a conduit between Qube's commercial managers and the Managing Director and senior management.
+On 1 July 2016, Qube created the position of Director, Strategic Assets Division, a new division which houses the Company's investments in the Moorebank Intermodal Project, Minto property, Australian Amalgamated Terminals, Quattro and TQ Holdings. - 1.15.
 To ensure appropriate oversight of the senior executive team, Qube has adopted a range of mechanisms which reinforce the accountability of the senior executive team for functions delegated to them and ensures their performance is assessed accordingly.
-The Board is responsible for setting the major goals, objectives and personal development programs for the Managing Director for the year ahead, and then assessing and measuring performance against such goals, objectives and programs. - 1.13.
+The Board is responsible for setting the major goals, objectives and personal development programs for the Managing Director for the year ahead, and then assessing and measuring performance against such goals, objectives and programs.

+- 1.16.
 The Managing Director reviews the performance of all senior executives who report to the Managing Director by way of formal review as appropriate throughout the year.
-As part of the review process, the Managing Director considers internal feedback, the individual's performance against requisite standards, and actively monitors their contribution to all aspects of Qube's performance and culture. - 1.14.
+As part of the review process, the Managing Director considers internal feedback, the individual's performance against requisite standards, and actively monitors their contribution to all aspects of Qube's performance and culture. - 1.17.
 A comprehensive process for the evaluation of the performance of senior executives is also conducted on an annual basis.
-The results of these reviews are used by the Nomination and Remuneration Committee in determining future remuneration. - 1.15.
+The results of these reviews are used by the Board's Nomination and Remuneration Committee in determining future remuneration. - 1.18.
 Performance evaluations for all senior executives were undertaken during the reporting period in accordance with this process.